william-zxs/redislock/README.md

 # redislock

-redislock is a Distributed lock implementation based on Redis
+redislock is a distributed lock implementation based on redis

 ## usage
 ```go